Jordan-Nelson/express-data/README.md

 # express-data
-A simple express middleware library for recording statistics for your express server.
+A simple express middleware library for recording data from an express server.

 ## Features
-- Record stats (mehtod, url, uuid, time elapsed, etc.) for a request
+- Record data (mehtod, url, uuid, time elapsed, etc.) for a request
-- Record stats (time elapsed, etc.) for specific tasks within a request (e.g. database query, read from cache, call to external API)
+- Record data (time elapsed, etc.) for specific tasks within a request (e.g. database query, read from cache, call to external API)
-- Execute a callback function when the request is completed to perform actions such as logging stats, or writing the stats to a database.
+- Execute a callback function when the request is completed to perform actions such as logging data, or writing the data to a database.
 - Verbose mode to allow for debugging and creating quick examples and testing

 ## Install